How to Choose a Digital or Smart Door Lock in Singapore [Updated Jun 2024]

 Fully automatic locks are those with a motor driving the locksets.
 Semi-automatic means there’s no motor, and the electronic control of the lock is generally achieved through a clutch.
 Full-auto is good in that there’s less action for the user to do – bolts move by themselves, so there’s no additional action needed.
 Semi-auto is good as there’s generally better battery life, and more manual mechanical action (which surprisingly is what many clients prefer).

-The Aqara N100 and Aqara A100 are semi-automatic digital locks, controlled by a clutch.
-The Aqara D100 is a fully-automatic digital lock.
+The Aqara A100 is a semi-automatic digital lock, controlled by a clutch.
+The Aqara D100, D200i, and U100 are fully-automatic digital locks.

 User management – fingerprints, PINs, and key cards